Top 10 Swimming Spots in Cape Town

 4

-One of Cape Town’s best swims is Llandudno Beach
+One of Cape Town’s Best Swims: Llandudno Beach on the Atlantic Coast

 Llandudno Beach, Cape Town, Western Cape Province, South Africa